hputnam/Becker_E5/Bioinformatics/Workflows/Becker_RNASeq_Workflow.md

 a) Make folders for raw FastQC results and scripts

-b) Write script for checking quality with FastQC and submit as job on bluewaves
+b) Write script for checking quality with FastQC and submit as job on Andromeda

 ```
 nano /data/putnamlab/dbecks/Becker_E5/Becker_RNASeq/scripts/fastqc_raw.sh